maxibue/http-openai-tts/README.md

 {
 	"status": "OK",
 	"message": "Information about the response.",
-	"link": "Contains a link to the hosted file.
-(Only appears if status is 'OK')" }
+	"link": "Contains a link to the hosted file."
+}
 ```
 ## Response for /raw: